nanoporetech/kmer_models/README.md

 # kmer_models
-HMM models for development use
+HMM emission density parameterisations for development use.